How to Keep Wasps Away in NH — What Actually Works (Evidence Guide)

 The honest summary up front: physical exclusion and sanitation are the two tactics with genuine, extension-endorsed evidence.
 Sealing cracks, screening vents, and painting eaves before overwintered queens start scouting — roughly February through April in southern NH — is the single most effective thing a homeowner can do.
 Clean trash management and removing fallen fruit from the yard close the food loop that attracts foraging workers in late summer.
 Everything else — peppermint oil, decoys, citronella, bait traps — has limited, conditional, or no durable support for preventing wasp nests.

 The page also covers what those popular tactics are actually good for (some have narrow uses) and what they can't do (eliminate an active nest or its queen).
-If you already have an established colony, the honest answer is that no spray, oil, or decoy will fix it — removal of the nest itself is the required step, and Anchor handles that for a flat $399, one-time, with species confirmed before any product is applied.
+If you already have an established colony, the honest answer is that no spray, oil, or decoy will fix it — removal of the nest itself is the required step, and Anchor handles that for a flat one-time rate, with species confirmed before any product is applied — get a quote.

 For New Hampshire homeowners in Manchester, Nashua, Concord, Bedford, Derry, Salem, and the surrounding communities, the spring window before queens emerge is your highest-leverage moment.
 Everything that follows explains exactly what to do in that window and why it works.